dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 ## 2. Start DSP stack

 - if not already available, make a clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api)
-- as long as it is not merged yet, use the branch "feature/dev-1828-optimize-local-setup"
+- use the main branch
-- `make init-db-test`
+- `make init-db-test-minimal`
 - `make stack-up`